pokt-network/pocket/ibc/docs/ics24.md

 With the `IbcMessage` now propagated through the network's mempool, when it is reaped (by the block proposer) the message's validity will be handled by first determining the type of the `IbcMessage`:

-- `UpdateIbcStore`: The `key` and `value` fields of the `IbcMessage` are inserted into the `ibc_messages` Postgres table along with the current height
+- `UpdateIbcStore`: The `key` and `value` fields are tracked by persistence and used to update the `ibc` store state tree
-- `PruneIbcStore`: The `key` with a `nil` value is passed into the `ibc_messages` Postgres table along with the current height
+- `PruneIbcStore`: The `key` field is tracked by persistence and marked for removal in the `ibc` store state tree

-_Note: Prior to insertion the `key` and `value` fields of the messages are hexadecimally encoded into strings._

 ### State Transition

-When the new state hash is computed, the different state trees read the updates from their respective Postgres tables and update the trees accordingly.
-For each entry in the `ibc_message` table depending on the entries `value` field the tree will perform one of two operations:

-- `value == nil`
-  - This is a `PruneIbcStore` message and thus the tree will delete the entry with the given `key`
-  - `ibcTree.Delete(key)`
-- `value != nil`
-  - This is an `UpdateIbcStore` message and thus the tree will update the entry with the given `key` to have the given `value`
-  - `ibcTree.Update(key, value)`

-The new root hash of the IBC store tree is then included in the `rootTree` and the new state hash is computed, ensuring the IBC store's state is consistent across the network.
+See: [PROTOCOL_STATE_HASH.md](../../persistence/docs/PROTOCOL_STATE_HASH.md#ibc-state-tree) for more information on how the persistence module uses the data it has tracked from the `IbcMessage` objects, in order to update the actual state trees and in turn the root hash.

 [ics24]: https://github.com/cosmos/ibc/blob/main/spec/core/ics-024-host-requirements/README.md
 [ics20]: https://github.com/cosmos/ibc/blob/main/spec/app/ics-020-fungible-token-transfer/README.md